aragaoi/invite/README.md

 1. Load all vcard files from the vcards directory
 2. Read names and messages from the input files
 3. Find probable matches for each name using fuzzy matching
-4. Show confidence scores for each match
-5. Let you confirm the matches and select phone numbers for contacts with multiple numbers
-6. Generate an HTML file with:
+4. Generate an HTML file with:
    - Numbered list of invitations
    - Editable messages with placeholders
-   - Editable phone numbers
+   - Editable guest names
    - Message preview showing the formatted text
-   - Clickable links that update when messages or numbers are edited
+   - Clickable links that update when messages or names are edited
    - Visual feedback for opened links
+   - Skip button for each invitation
    - List of skipped and not found names
+   - Confidence score indicators for each match
+   - Grouped display of contacts and their phone numbers
+5. Automatically open the generated HTML in your default browser

 ## Example Files